-Supreme Court divided over future of DACA program as justices weigh Trump bid to end program
+Supreme Court divided over future of DACA as justices weigh Trump bid to end program

 At issue is the Obama-era program known as the Deferred Action for Childhood Arrivals, or DACA.
 It was created under executive order and gives about 700,000 people brought as children to the United States illegally --or on visas that later were overstayed -- the opportunity to receive a renewable two-year period of deferred action from deportation and become eligible for a work permit.

 Hundreds of Dreamers and their supporters rallied outside the court.
+Some carried signs, such as "Build Bridges, Not Walls."
 Members of Congress were among those watching the arguments inside.

 President Trump tweeted earlier Tuesday morning that if the administration prevails at the high court, he promised "a deal will be made with the Dems for them to stay!"